jupyterhub/jupyterhub/docs/source/websecurity.md

 option, PATHs and package installation and PATHs are the other things that the admin must enforce.

-#### Prevent spawners from evaluating shell configuration files
+### Prevent spawners from evaluating shell configuration files

 For most Spawners, `PATH` is not something users can influence, but care should be taken to ensure that the Spawner does *not* evaluate shell configuration files prior to launching the server.

-#### Isolate packages using virtualenv
+### Isolate packages using virtualenv

 Package isolation is most easily handled by running the single-user server in a virtualenv with disabled system-site-packages.
+The user should not have permission to install packages into this environment.

 It is important to note that the control over the environment only affects the single-user server, and not the environment(s) in which the user's kernel(s)